phelipetls/blog/content/posts/automating-svg-to-jsx-conversion-with-svgr/index.md

 Of course, svgr also has a [VS Code extension](https://marketplace.visualstudio.com/items?itemName=NathHorrigan.code-svgr).
-But, if you prefer, you could also use the [Edit With Shell Command](https://marketplace.visualstudio.com/items?itemName=ryu1kn.edit-with-shell) extension, that allows you to do something similar to Vim's filter.
+But, if you prefer, you could use the [Edit With Shell Command](https://marketplace.visualstudio.com/items?itemName=ryu1kn.edit-with-shell) extension, which allows you to do something similar to Vim's filter.

 # TODOs